TBillTech/RichYAML/README.md

 ## Inline previews in the regular YAML editor

+Update (v0.2.24 Task 19.C enhancement): For equations missing a `latex` field, RichYAML now attempts real MathLive Compute Engine serialization of the existing MathJSON to populate the editable mathfield.
+If serialization is unavailable, it falls back to a simple heuristic (equality detection).
+Edits still update only `mathjson` (no automatic `latex` key creation) unless you add `latex` manually.

+Update (v0.2.25): Added a lightweight built‑in MathJSON→LaTeX mini fallback (handles Equal, Add, Subtract, Multiply, Divide/Rational, Power, Sqrt/Root, Negate, Factorial, simple Apply) used only when the Compute Engine still isn’t ready after initial attempts.
+This provides a readable starter LaTeX instead of a blank field while preserving the no‑auto `latex` key policy.

 RichYAML’s core requirement is that equations, charts, and other rich displays render inline alongside your YAML text.
 You keep using the normal YAML editor; RichYAML can add inline “insets” where `!equation` and `!chart` nodes appear.
 Edits you make in those insets write back to the YAML so the file remains the single source of truth.